seralexeev/xrabbit.dev/README.md

 date: 25-05-2025
 ```

-I will control the servo through PWM, i2c and PCA9685
+I'll control the servo with PWM, i2c and PCA9685

 ---